 About Imbolc

-Imbolc, derived from the Old Irish word ‘Imbolg,’ meaning ‘in the belly,’ signifies the early stirrings of life beneath the surface.
+The name Imbolc, is derived from the Old Irish word ‘Imbolg,’ meaning ‘in the belly,’ and signifies the early stirrings of life beneath the surface.
 Imbolc is traditionally associated with the Celtic goddess Brigid and is a time of purification, inspiration and the kindling of creative fires.

-This period of the year invites us to reflect on themes such as inner renewal and awakening.
-Use this time to consider areas of your life that have been dormant, awaiting the gentle touch of Imbolc’s energy to stir them into awareness.
-It’s also the perfect time to assess beliefs that are no longer serving you and release old habits and burdens.
-Spend some time reflecting on personal challenges you have faced and acknowledge the strength gained through winter’s introspective phase.
+We can begin to act on some of those winter daydreams and take the first steps towards our dreams and goals.
+You might want to spend some time reflecting on personal challenges you have faced and acknowledge the strength gained through winter’s introspective phase.
 In addition, Imbolc encourages us to nurture the flame of inspiration, letting it guide us through the coming seasons.
-Consider the flickering flame within your spirit, recognizing its potential to illuminate your path forward
+Consider the flickering flame within your spirit, recognising its potential to illuminate your path forward.

 How to celebrate Imbolc